-This course surveys the development of Christianity from the earliest communities established by the apostles through the Reformation era.
+This course surveys the development of Christianity from the earliest communities established by the apostles through the contemporary era.
 Attention is given to critical turning points for Christianity in relation to the state, development of doctrine, institutional changes, spiritual ideals, and practices of worship.
-Mr. Johnson